How to make certified translations of official documents

 -

-Staple the certified translation to the copy of the original
+you may staple the certified translation to the copy of

 Written by